 >> Wrong data source: Data is often acquired through a dizzying array of sources.
 At the advent of computer systems, human error was by far the most common issue due to manual input.
 Today, data comes from partners, clients, internal systems, and external systems; and companies often choose the most readily available sources which are not necessarily the most trusted.

 At Analytics8, we believe that creating a culture of analytics is the foundational step to addressing data quality issues.
 10 Critical Behaviors of Analytics Maturity is a great place to start.
-These 10 Behaviors will put you on the path to addressing the long-term issues of data quality issues.
 Beyond creating a data-driven culture, here are some tactical steps you can take now to improve your data: